What does the science say?

 We need action from our leaders

 The UK Government promised – and put into law – that we would stop increasing greenhouse gas emissions in the atmosphere by 2050.
-This is crucial if we are to ensure a more stable climate and a safer future for all of us, for nature and the economy.
+This is crucial if we are to ensure a more stable climate and a safer future for people, for nature and the economy.

 What WWF is doing